mazhengcn/deeprte/README.md

 #### Dev Container

-For development, a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) is available for reproducible environments.
-Open the repository root in VSCode, and it will automatically build the container with all dependencies, development tools, and required data volume mounts.
+For development, a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) is provided to ensure a reproducible environment.
+Simply open the repository root in VSCode, and the container will be built automatically with all required dependencies, development tools, and data volume mounts.
 Python and its dependencies are managed by `uv`.

-The devcontainer configuration files are located in [.devcontainer/](./.devcontainer).
-You can modify them as needed.
+The devcontainer configuration files are located in the [.devcontainer/](./.devcontainer) directory and can be customized as needed.

 ## Datasets and Pretrained Models